BhargavBhandari90/gmail-agent/README.md

-# My Bluesky AI Posting Agent
+# My Gmail AI Agent

 This agent sends email to my users whose plugin trial is over for last 7 days.